KamiLulek/Webapp-gen/README.md

 - Problem: window appears as a separate Chromium process, not as a dedicated application
 - In task manager you just see chromium instead of app-name-app
 - Taskbar icon groups with main Chromium (if running) or appears as a separate Chromium window
-- Launcher (shortcut) is not directly linked to the running window - they are two separate entities
+- Launcher is not directly linked to the running window - they are two separate entities
 ```